lu7did/ADX-rp2040/README.md

 Connect Raspberry Pico +3.3V (pin 36) to the +3.3V pin on the Arduino socket.
-Cut the trace between Raspberry Pico GP15 (pin 20) to the pin header labeled as ATU Run a wire from the Raspberry Pico GP27 (pin 32) to the pin header labeled as ATU Solder with a small blob of tin the proper connection of the JP1 and JP2 according with the comparator to be used.
+Cut the trace between Raspberry Pico GP15 (pin 20) to the pin header labeled as ATU Run a wire from the Raspberry Pico GP27 (pin 32) to the pin header labeled as ATU Solder pin 5 & 6 of the LM393 chip together and wire them to ground.
+Solder with a small blob of tin the proper connection of the JP1 and JP2 according with the comparator to be used.
 ```